Coogee (WA)

 Table Chart PROFILE FAQ

-Coogee has a higher level of cultural diversity compared to most local areas, with 17.9% of its population speaking languages other than English at home and 31.4% born overseas.
-Christianity is the predominant religion in Coogee, accounting for 63.0% of the population, which is higher than the Greater Perth average of 48.5%.
-The top three ancestry groups in Coogee are English (26.1%), Australian (20.0%), and Italian (12.7%), with Italian being significantly higher than the regional average of 6.6%.
+Coogee's population shows high cultural diversity, with 17.9% speaking a language other than English at home and 31.4% born overseas.
+Christianity is the predominant religion in Coogee, accounting for 63.0%, compared to 48.5% across Greater Perth.
+The top ancestry groups are English (26.1%), Australian (20.0%), and Italian (12.7%), with Italians being more prevalent than the regional average of 6.6%.

 Frequently Asked Questions - Diversity

-What is the level of cultural diversity in Coogee?
+What is the level of cultural diversity in the suburb of Coogee?

 Coogee was found to be more culturally diverse than the vast majority of local markets, with 17.9% of its population speaking a language other than English at home and 31.4% born overseas.

-What is the most common religion in Coogee?
+What is the most common religion in the suburb of Coogee?

 The main religion in Coogee was found to be Christianity, which makes up 63.0% of people in Coogee.
 This compares to 48.5% across Greater Perth.

-What are the top countries of origin in Coogee?
+What are the top countries of origin in the suburb of Coogee?

 In terms of ancestry (country of birth of parents), the top three represented groups in Coogee are English, comprising 26.1% of the population, Australian, comprising 20.0% of the population, and Italian, comprising 12.7% of the population, which is substantially higher than the regional average of 6.6%.
 Additionally, there are notable divergences in the representation of certain other ethnic groups: Croatian is notably overrepresented at 6.3% of Coogee (vs 2.3% regionally), Serbian at 0.9% (vs 0.7%) and South African at 0.9% (vs 1.1%).